Astrames/kissmanga-downloader/README.md

                         kissmanga URL, so for
                         'https://kissmanga.in/kissmanga/dungeon-meshi' use
                         'dungeon-meshi')
-  -i INI, --ini INI     Initial chapter number to download, in [1..n] -r, --reverse         Download in reverse order, stop when existing
+  --batch_file BATCH_FILE
-                        downloads are found.
+                        Process a batch file of URL's -i INI, --ini INI     Initial chapter number to download, in [1..n] -r, --reverse         Download in reverse order, stop when existing downloads are found.